-The clouded yellow butterfly is a migrant species in the UK.
+The clouded yellow butterfly (Colias croceus) is a migrant species in the UK.
 Unable to survive the winter here, each spring it flies north from its breeding areas near the Mediterranean.
 In some years large numbers reach our shores, in others it can be completely absent.

 The best place to look for clouded yellows is along the south coast of England, particularly in flower-rich meadows where they pause to feed and possibly lay eggs on clovers and trefoils, but they can be seen across the length and breadth of the UK in any habitat, including gardens.

 Clouded yellows are wide ranging but are most commonly found in open countryside such as farmland and coastal cliffs.
 Clover and bird’s-foot can attract this bright yellow butterfly species into your garden.

 Visit our Home and Garden section for gardening guides, home improvement tips and much more.

 Migrant clouded yellows arrive in late May and early June, laying their eggs in June.
 The pale yellow eggs are laid singly on the underside of food plants such as clover and bird’s foot trefoil, and hatch after about a week.